As global consumers shop mobile, Apple outshines rivals

 Of those predisposed, 42 percent were leaning toward an iPad or iPad Mini, 16 percent were considering the Kindle Fire, and 14 percent a Samsung Galaxy.
 A mere 4 percent of respondents were drawn to Microsoft's Surface.

 Apple has led the mobile industry since it launched its first iPhone in 2007 and then the iPad in 2010.
-But rivals including Samsung, Google (GOOG.O), Amazon and Microsoft are making gradual inroads.
+But rivals including Samsung, Google, Amazon and Microsoft are making gradual inroads.
 IPads accounted for 54 percent of the tablet market this year but are expected to dip to 50 percent by 2016 as competing tablets gain ground, according to market research firm IDC.
-[ID:nL4N09F2KK]

 Apple has lost a quarter of its value since September as fears grow about its ability to fend off challengers.